graphql-editor/graphql-blog/src/pages/advanced-typescript-tutorial-conditional-types/index.md

 }
 ```

 This is a little bit more advanced.
-Whats going on with FieldType?
+What's going on with FieldType?
 It just checks the string converted to generic type to return correct type.

 ```typescript